SunXQlab/stMLnet-AnalysisCode/README.md

 ## Workflow

-1. **apply_in_simu** contains the code to reproduce the simulation study of stMLnet, corresponding to Fig2.<br>
-2. **apply_in_scST** contains the code to reproduce the plot and detailed analysis of the three single-cell resolution ST datasets, corresponding to Fig3-4.<br>
+1. **apply_in_stBC** contains the code to reproduce plots and benchmarking of the breast cancer dataset <br>
-    * **giotto_seqfish_dataset** contains the code to reproduce the plot and detailed analysis on merfish dataset<br>
     - s1_runMLnet.R: construct a multilayer signaling network in breast cancer environment.
     - s2_calculate_LRTG_activity.R: infer LR signling activate based on the expression and distance of ligands and receptor.
     - s3_calculate_LRTG_importance.R: train a random forest model to predicte LR-target gene regulation.
-      - s4_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig3B-F.
-    * **giotto_mefish_dataset** contains the code to reproduce the plot and detailed analysis on merfish dataset<br>
-      - **giotto_mefish_dataset_layer3**, **giotto_mefish_dataset_layer6**, **giotto_mefish_dataset_layer9**, **giotto_mefish_dataset_layer12** contains the code to reproduce the plot and analysis on different layers of merfish dataset, corresponding to FigS4.
-      - **giotto_mefish_dataset_layer9**/s4_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig4B-E.
-    * **giotto_slideseq2_dataset** contains the code to reproduce the plot and detailed analysis on merfish dataset<br>
-      - s4_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig4G-I.
-3. **apply_in_stBC** contains the code to reproduce plots and benchmarking of the breast cancer dataset, corresponding to Fig5.<br>
-    - s4_compare_method.R: compare the performance of different distance algorithm on breast cancer datasets, corresponding to Fig5.(这部分删掉了？)
+    - s4_compare_method.R: compare the performance of different distance algorithm on breast cancer datasets, corresponding to Fig4A.
-    - s5_compare_software.R: compare the performance of similar software (MISTy, NicheNet, CytoTalk) on breast cancer datasets, corresponding to Fig5F.
+    - s5_compare_software.R: compare the performance of similar software (MISTy, NicheNet, CytoTalk) on breast cancer datasets, corresponding to Fig2F.
-    - s6_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig5B-E.
+    - s6_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig2B-E, FigS3.
-    - s7_get_cor.R: calculate the LR-target correlations, responding to FigS6.
+   - s7_get_cor.R: calculate the LR-target correlations,responding to FigS4.
+2. **apply_in_simu** contains the code to reproduce the simulation study of stMLnet, corresponding to Fig3. <br>
+3. **apply_in_COVID19** contains the code to reproduce plots and detailed analysis of the COVID-19 ST dataset <br>
+   - s4_visial_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig7B-C, Fig7F, FigS10.
+   - s5_check_feedback_loop.R: visualizations of the positive feedback circuits between AECs, macrophages and monocytes, corresponding to Fig7D, FigS11.
-4. **apply_in_stGBM** contains the code to reproduce plots and detailed analysis for appling stMLnet on the gliomas dataset, corresponding to Fig6. <br>
+4. **apply_in_scGBM** contains the code to reproduce plots and detailed analysis for appling stMLnet on the scRNA-seq dataset <br>
-   - s4_visial_CCI.R: various visualizations of the commucation in gliomas environment, corresponding to Fig6B-D and FigS7.
+   - s4_visial_CCI.R: various visualizations of the commucation in gliomas environment, corresponding to Fig6B-C, FigS7.
-   - s5_compare_software.R: compare the performance of similar software (NicheNet, CytoTalk, MISTy) on gliomas dataset, corresponding to Fig6E.
+   - s5_compare_software.R: compare the performance of similar software (NicheNet, CytoTalk) on gliomas datasets, corresponding to Fig6E.
    - s6_gesaAnalysis.R: GSEA analysis of macrophages and malignnat, corresponding to FigS8.
-5. **apply_in_COVID19** contains the code to reproduce plots and detailed analysis of the COVID-19 ST dataset, corresponding to Fig7. <br>
+5. **apply_in_scST** contains the code to reproduce the plot and detailed analysis of the three single-cell resolution ST datasets.<br>
+   - **giotto_merfish_dataset** contains the code to reproduce the plot and detailed analysis on merfish dataset.<br>
+      + s0_compare_merfish_results.R: comparison of cell communication in different layers of MERFISH data, corresponding to FigS6.
+      + giotto_merfish_dataset_layer9/s4_visial_CCI.R: various visualizations of the commucation in slide-seq2 dataset, corresponding to Fig5F-H.
+   - **giotto_seqfish_dataset** contains the code to reproduce the plot and detailed analysis on seqfish+ dataset.<br>
-   - s4_visial_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig7B-C,F and FigS10.
+      + s4_visial_CCI.R: various visualizations of the commucation in slide-seq2 dataset, corresponding to Fig4B-E.
+   - **giotto_slideseq2_dataset** contains the code to reproduce the plot and detailed analysis on slide-seq2 dataset.<br>
-   - s5_check_feedback_loop.R: visualizations of the positive feedback circuits between AECs, macrophages and monocytes, corresponding to Fig7E （这个不确定）.
+      + s4_visial_CCI.R: various visualizations of the commucation in slide-seq2 dataset, corresponding to Fig5B-C.

-6. **code** contains all functions of stMLnet to analysis cell-cell interactions. <br>
+6. **code** contains all functions of stMLnet to analysis cell-cell interactions <br>

 ## Databases